MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/max-aggfunction.md

 ## Returns

-The maximum value of *Expr* across the group.
+Returns the maximum value of *Expr* across the group.

 > [!TIP]
 > This gives you the min or max on its own - for example, the highest or lowest price.